 End-of-life planning is very important for several reasons.

-2. It relieves the burden on your loved ones by giving them clear instructions that can help make sure your legacy aligns with your values.
+- It relieves the burden on your loved ones by giving them clear instructions on what to do after your passing (especially for your children) and how to make sure your legacy aligns with your values.

 What should end-of-life planning include?